-No less than 10 % of the world population is affected by goiter detected during the examination and palpation and most of these thyroidal lesions are nodular goiters (NG)^{[1].} However, using ultrasonography NG can be detected in almost 70% of the general population ^[2].
-NG is also known as endemic nodular goitre, simple goitre, nodular hyperplasia, nontoxic uninodulargoitre or multinodular goiter ^[3].
-NG is benign lesions; however, during clinical examination, they can mimic malignant tumors.
-NG can be hyperfunctioning, hypofunctioning, and normal functioning.
-EuthyroidNG is defined as a local enlargement of thyroid without accompanying disturbance in thyroid function ^[3].
+At least 10% of the world's population is affected by goiter detected during examination and palpation and most thyroid lesions are nodular goiter (NG)1.
+However, the use of NG ultrasound can be detected in approximately 70% of the general population2.
+NG is also known as endemic nodular goitre, simple goitre, nodular hyperplasia, nontoxic uninodular goitre or multinodular goiter3.
+NG are benign lesions; however, during clinical examination, they can mimic malignancies.
+NG can be hyper functioning, hypofunctioning, and functioning normally.
+Euthyroid NG is defined as localized enlargement of the thyroid gland without concomitant disruption of thyroid function3.

-For over 20th century, there was the dominant opinion that NG is the simple consequence of iodine (I) deficiency.
-However, it was found that NG is a frequent disease even in those countries and regions where the population is never exposed to I shortage ^[4].
-Moreover, it was shown that I excess has severe consequences on human health and associated with the presence of thyroidal disfunctions and autoimmunity, NG and diffuse goiter, benign and malignant tumors of gland ^[5-8].
-It was also demonstrated that besides the I deficiency and excess many other dietary, environmental, and occupational factors are associated with the NG incidence ^[9-11].
-Among them a disturbance of evolutionary stable input of many chemical elements (ChE) in human body after industrial revolution plays a significant role in etiology of thyroidal disorders ^[12].

-Besides I involved in thyroid function, other ChE have also essential physiological functions such as maintenance and regulation of cell function, gene regulation, activation or inhibition of enzymatic reactions, and regulation of membrane function ^[13].
-Essential or toxic (goitrogenic, mutagenic, carcinogenic) properties of ChE depend on tissue-specific need or tolerance, respectively ^[13].
-Excessive accumulation or an imbalance of the ChE may disturb the cell functions and may result in cellular degeneration, death, benign or malignant transformation^[13-15].

-In our previous studies the complex of in vivo and in vitro nuclear analytical and related methods was developed and used for the investigation of I and other ChE contents in the normal and pathological thyroid ^[16-22].
-Level of I in the normal thyroid was investigated in relation to age, gender and some non-thyroidal diseases ^[23,24].
-After that, variations of ChE content with age in the thyroid of males and females were studied and age- and genderdependence of some ChE was observed ^[25-41].
-Furthermore, a significant difference between some ChE contents in normal and cancerous thyroid was demonstrated ^[42-47].
+For more than twenty centuries, there has been a prevailing view that NG is a minor consequence of iodine (I) deficiency.
+However, NG has been found to be a frequent disease even in those countries and regions where the population is never exposed to I deficiency4.
+Moreover, it was shown that I excess has severe consequences on human health and associated with the presence of thyroidal dysfunctions and autoimmunity, NG and diffuse goiter, benign and malignant tumors of gland5-8.
+It was also demonstrated that besides the iodine deficiency and excess many other dietary, environmental, and occupational factors are associated with the NG incidence9-11.
+Among them a disturbance of evolutionary stable input of many chemical elements (ChE) in human body after industrial revolution plays a significant role in etiology of thyroidal disorders12.
+Besides iodine involved in thyroid function, ChE has basic physiological functions such as maintaining and regulating cell function, regulating genes, activating or inhibiting enzymatic reactions, and regulating membrane function13.
+The essential or toxic (goitogenic, mutagenic, and carcinogenic) properties of ChE depend on the tissuespecific need or tolerance, respectively13.
+Excessive accumulation or an imbalance of the ChE may disturb the cell functions and may result in cellular degeneration, death, benign or malignant transformation13-15.
+In our previous studies the complex of in vivo and in vitro nuclear analytical and related methods was developed and used for the investigation of I and other ChE contents in the normal and pathological thyroid16-22.
+Level of I in the normal thyroid was investigated in relation to age, gender and some nonthyroidal diseases23-24.
+After that, variations of ChE content with age in the thyroid of males and females were studied and age- and gender-dependence of some ChE was observed25-41.
+Furthermore, a significant difference between some ChE contents in normal and cancerous thyroid was demonstrated42-47.

-To date, the pathogenesis of NG has to be considered as multifactorial.
-The present study was performed to clarify the role of twenty ChE in the maintenance of thyroid growth and goitrogenesis.
-Having this in mind, our aim was to assess the aluminum (Al), boron (B), barium (Ba), bromine (Br), calcium (Ca), chlorine (Cl), coper (Cu), iron (Fe), I, potassium (K), lithium (Li), magnesium (Mg), manganese (Mn), sodium (Na), phosphorus (P), sulfur (S), silicon (Si), strontium (Sr), vanadium (V), and zinc (Zn) mass fraction contents in NG tissue using a combination of non-destructive and destructive methods: instrumental neutron activation analysis with high resolution spectrometry of short-lived radionuclides (INAA-SLR) and inductively coupled plasma atomic emission spectrometry (ICPAES), respectively.
+So far, the pathogenesis of NG has to be considered as multifactorial.
+The present study was performed to clarify the role of twenty ChE in maintaining thyroid growth and goitrogenesis.
+With this in mind, our aim was to assess the aluminum (Al), boron (B), barium (Ba), bromine (Br), calcium (Ca), chlorine (Cl), coper (Cu), iron (Fe), I, potassium (K), lithium (Li), magnesium (Mg), manganese (Mn), sodium (Na), phosphorus (P), sulfur (S), silicon (Si), strontium (Sr), vanadium (V), and zinc (Zn) mass fraction contents in NG tissue using a combination of non-destructive and destructive methods: instrumental neutron activation analysis with high resolution spectrometry of shortlived radionuclides (INAA-SLR) and inductively coupled plasma atomic emission spectrometry (ICPAES), respectively.
 A further aim was to compare the levels of these twenty ChE in the goitrous thyroid with those in normal gland of apparently healthy persons.